 - What material is used?
 Plastic cables will likely be cheaper, but these are prone to tearing if the cable is mishandled too much.
 A double-braided nylon cable might survive longer.

 The Anker Powerline III Plus is a USB-IF-certified USB-C to USB-C cable that comes in a convenient six-foot length.
 If you’re talking speed, the PowerLine III Plus supports 60W Power Delivery charging.
 Even better, the cable is fiber-wrapped from one end to the other and can endure 35,000 bends and tugs.

 Another high-speed cable offering from Anker is the Intel-certified Thunderbolt 3 cable.
 It tops out at speeds of 100W and rapid 40Gbps data transfer.
-If there’s a drawback it’s that the Thunderbolt 3 is just 1.6-feet long.
-The Thunderbolt 3 cable is also backward compatible with previous generations of USB-C chargers.
+If there’s a drawback, it’s that the Thunderbolt 3 is just 1.6-feet long.
+The Thunderbolt 3 cable is also backwards compatible with previous generations of USB-C chargers.